jfbastien/what-is-cpp17/README.md

 See the presentation: [jfbastien.github.io/what-is-cpp17/](https://jfbastien.github.io/what-is-cpp17).

 Navigate using the ⬇️ arrow until you can't anymore, and then hit the ➡️ arrow once (and repeat).
+Or just use the spacebar to navigate forward.

 Use the `S` key to enter presentation mode and see speaker notes.

 ## Improvements?